ashleyrobycreates/FiveMinuteFarms/README.md

 The goal of the project is to demonstrate a general knowledge of HTML, CSS, and JavaScript.

 ## Overview
  Hello!
 Welcome to Five Minute Farms!
-This website was made to advise anyone, in basic steps, how to grow an easy, small farm. //A weather app is included for checking local weather.// Also, according to my own research and web based research, plants DO respond to music and sounds!
+This website was made to advise anyone, in basic steps, how to grow an easy, small farm.
+According to my own research and web based research, plants DO respond to music and sounds!
 For this reason, a Spotify profile media player is included for users to login and play music/soundwaves to help their garden grow healthier and happier.
+A growth chart is provided to show in days approximately how long it takes to grow from a seedling to "ready to plant" status.
+Finally, an images page shows various stages of seedlings and gardens.
 Happy plants = happy harvest!

 ## Resources
 The resources I used for this project are as follows: